kemigabocatherine/book-store/README.md

 - Enter git clone git@github.com:kemigabocatherine/book-store.git
 - cd to the repo.
 - Open the project and use it as desired
-- **PS:** Use webpack to run and build project both locally and on the browser.

 ## Author